-There are several local and national banks in Huaraz as well as 24/7 ATM’s – these are all located close to the main Plaza del Armas and downtown area.
+Several local and national banks are located in Huaraz as well as 24/7 ATM’s – these are all located close to the Plaza del Armas and downtown area.
 We’ve used a variety of ATM cards during our trips to Huaraz and never had any problems with the ATM’s in town.

-Most of the trekking agencies only accept cash.
+Many of the trekking agencies only accept cash.
 All convenience stores only accept cash.
 Pharmacies and some restaurants accept major credit cards.
 As in other parts of Peru slightly ripped or torn bills will generally not be accepted.
 Be sure to inspect your money from your home country before you leave to make sure you don’t bring any ripped bills.
-Also check any bills that you exchange in Peru and return them if they are even slightly ripped.
+Also check any bills while exchanging money in Peru and return them at the time of your exchange, if they are even slightly ripped.

-Medicine that is normally doctor necessitated in most western countries can be found over the counter at Peruvian Pharmacies.
-Altitude drugs and other medicine are sold here.
-The two main Pharmacies in Huaraz are Fasa Pharmacy and Inka Pharmacy.
+Medicine that is normally doctor necessitated in most western countries can be found over the counter at Peruvian pharmacies including altitude drugs and other normally prescribed medicine.
+Fasa Pharmacy and Inka Pharmacy are the two main pharmacies in town.
 Inka Pharmacy tends to be slightly cheaper.

-We have been to Peru a number of times and have taken many photos from around the country.
+We have been to Peru many times and have taken many photos from around the country.

 Click Here to see our Cordillera Blanca photos.

 We also have a wonderful collection of larger format Photos here.

 Huaraz is an 8 hour bus ride from Lima (400 km).
 Cruz del Sur www.cruzdelsur.com.pe is one of the higher end bus companies that makes this round trip ride.
 Note that they have two bus stations in Lima and one in Huaraz.
 Their primary bus station (the terminal station) which offers transportation to Huaraz, is located on the busy Avenue Javier Prado 1109 in Lima.
 We have used their services many times throughout Peru and can recommend this company.